farmOS/farmOS.js/README.md

 sequence of paginated results, starting from 0 and in batches of 100 logs;
 `type` filters the results by log type.

-The four main log types are:
+The four default log types are:

 - `farm_activity`
 - `farm_harvest`
 - `farm_input`
 - `farm_observation`

+Other log types may be provided by add-on modules in farmOS.

 #### `.send()`